signaturescience/metscale/scripts/README.md

 ```
 Here we can see all the databases currently present in the DQT and all the databases ready to be imported (NOTE: the order of the databases in this output may vary).

 In the first column `In Config` we see whether or not a database has been entered into `dbqt_config`.
-The default Metscale databases do not need to be present in the config file.
-Due to the version structure of Refseq databases they do need to be included in the config (NOTE: this has already been done for the user).
+The default MetScale databases do not need to be present in the config file.
+Due to the version structure of RefSeq databases they do need to be included in the config (NOTE: this has already been done for the user).
 You should see our `example` database showing `YES (config)` in this column.

 The second column `In Contain` represents if a database is already present in the DQT.
 This should be `YES` for every database other than our new `example` database.

 The third column `Action to be Taken` tells us what the DQT will do during import.
-* 1: For any database in the config file that is already present the DQT will check it's `md5` and replace the database if the `md5` differs.
-If it does not differ nothing will happen and we will see `(same md5, leave in)`.
+* 1: For any database in the config file that is already present, the DQT will check its `md5` and replace the database if the `md5` differs.
+If it does not differ, nothing will happen and we will see `(same md5, leave in)`.
-* 2: For databases not in the config file but already present the DQT will just leave them in (`(leave in)`).
+* 2: For databases not in the config file but already present the DQT will just leave them in `(leave in)`.
 * 3: For databases entered in the config file and new to the DQT we will see an output of `IMPORT`, which should be what you see for `example`.

 Now that we have verified the DQT recognizes our new database we can import it!
 We import our database using the `-BCD` flag.